KrisKodira/kriskodira.github.io/_notes/Public/🔥 Who am I.md

 If it wouldn't be for that combination, nobody would be interested in me :)

-But I'm also currently realising that I want to get away from [[💰 Exchanging time for money != Wealth |exchanging time for money]].
+But I'm also currently realising that I want to get away from [exchanging time for money](/notes/Exchanging-time-for-money-!=-Wealth).
 So I'm dabbling into start up, app, program and so on ideas that I can leverage and sell.
-This wouldn't be possible without Krinetics though.
+This wouldn't be possible without Krisnetics though.

 ## Career
 I've been working in IT since I'm 19 years old.
 So it's been roughly 6 years now.
 It started off with an internship at a recruiter.
 Started learning Python, HTML and CSS there using a course.
 Since I didn't like that job, because I had to mostly do shit work, I learned as much as possible and I applied for a job at an agency.